Rkarezi/IMGM/README.md

 Due to the app being in development mode, Spotify's Development Policy only allow for verified accounts to login and access their API.

-Contact me if you any concerns.
+Contact me if you have any concerns.

 ## Context